-You can find all time schedules and latest ticket prices right here: Lake Locarno.
+You can find all-time schedules and the latest ticket prices right here.

-If weather is not windy, the lake is almost like a glass.
+If the weather is not windy, the lake is almost like a glass.
 Calm.

 White peaks are mostly seen just in winter, as summers are hot in Ticino and those peaks in the view are not that high up so it can hold ice all year long.